SynBioDex/SbolStandardWebsite/content/sbolv-10-years/_index.md

 - **Assessed SBOL Visual Compatibility:** Identified which figures could be considered as SBOL Visual images.
 - **Checked Compliance:** Determined whether SBOL Visual complaint figures followed the SBOL Visual standard
 - **Checked Best Practices:** Determined whether SBOL Visual complaint figures followed recommended SBOL Visual best practices.

+We have also listed the [guidelines we followed while evaluating the figures.](guidelines)

 ### Explore the Data by Year
 We have created dedicated pages that summarize our findings for each year.
 These pages include: